CESSProject/doc-v2/ref/storage/README.md

 Through its decentralized data infrastructure, CESS aims to enable commercial-grade data storage suitable for enterprise, AI, and large-scale industrial applications.
 The platform mitigates risks of data leakage, tampering, and censorship while fostering an open, transparent, and equitable data economy.
 By redefining data storage as a shared, co-constructed ecosystem, CESS establishes a secure foundation for global data circulation and monetization.

+## P2P Network and Node Discovery

+In the following section, we detail the peer-to-peer networking framework that enables node discovery, communication, and consensus participation within the CESS Network.
+We will describe how nodes identify peers, form overlay connections, and maintain routing tables to ensure efficient and reliable data exchange across the decentralized topology.

 <!--
 - [Identification](identification.md)
 - [Consistency Guarantee](consensus-security.md)